-Mary Beth Tice with Directions Credit Union discussed money management, banking, budgeting, credit cards, possible financial traps and how to avoid identity theft at the "What is my score?" workshop.
+Mary Beth Tice with Directions Credit Union discussed money management, budgeting, credit scores, and how to avoid identity theft in a workshop entitled "What is My Score?"

-The workshops are offered once a semester.
+The workshops are offered once per semester.
 During the summer, students have the opportunity to take an online financial literacy course called Money Skills.
-Topics covered: expenses and budgeting; costs and benefits of borrowing; credit cards and other unsecured borrowing; credit ratings; identity theft.
+Topics covered: expenses and budgeting; costs and benefits of borrowing; credit cards and other unsecured debt; credit ratings; identity theft.